 - Nominating scientists to present as part of the Meet a Scientist program

-See the 2018 AAAS Family Science Days stage show schedule and exhibitor listing here.
+Take a look at the 2020 AAAS Family Science Days stage show schedule and exhibitor list.

 About the Meet a Scientist program